splynx/docs/files/en/payment_systems/moneris/moneris.md

 ![(image)](8.png)

-If everything went well, you will see the status of invoice marked as "Paid" (portal and admin).
+If everything went well, you would see the status of invoice marked as "Paid" (portal and admin).

 ------------